 Drama Training

-The Cayman Drama Society, Musicians Ltd and Spark! all offer acting and drama classes for children of all ages and levels of experience.
+The Cayman Drama Society offers acting and directing classes for children from age seven to adult.
+Subjects covered include exploration of character, improvising and creating your own pieces.
+Older groups work on script writing and directing.
+For more information, email training@cds.ky or visit www.cds.ky/juniors.
+There is also Musicians Ltd and Spark! who offer acting and drama classes as part of their musical theater programme, for children of all ages and levels of experience.
 Older groups also work on script writing and directing.
-For more information,
+For more information:

 Football/Soccer